michaelgwelch/loominate.net/_posts/2012-03-13-brainmess.md

 I've sanitized the name and used it as the basis of a simple programming assignment for use in study groups at work.

-I've run study groups on &#8220;clean code&#8221;, refactoring and unit testing.
+I've run study groups on "clean code", refactoring and unit testing.
 In each of these groups, it's useful to have some programming assignment as a basis for learning the topic.
 I ask developers to write an interpreter for Brainmess programs.
 It's a rather simple program to write.
 It takes most developers just a few hours (or less) to complete.
 But I ask them to think about how they would test it.
 I ask them to think about maintainability/readability.

 I've actually implemented the Brainmess interpreter many different ways in 4 different languages so far (Java, C#, Haskell, and C).
 I try different things so that I can consider the questions of readability and testability.